- Program Leads

 If you have any further questions feel free to email us at firstname.lastname@example.org

-CommuniCreate is a program through which newcomer youth, ages 13 to 18, can get involved with their communities, feel a sense of belonging and improve their English through a fun and engaging youth-led and youth-centered curriculum online.
-This program is offered in partnership with DIVERSEyouth, a program of the DIVERSEcity Community Resources Society.
-A team of SFU student mentors provide support to newcomer youth to help improve their English by engaging in hands-on activities such as role-playing life scenarios, discussing videos, mock debates, presentations - all taking place virtually!
+English Language Support is a free and inclusive after-school program through which children in grades 4-7 who are new to Canada from Ukraine can get involved in their communities, feel a sense of belonging and improve their English through a fun and engaging child-centered curriculum.
+This program is in partnership with DIVERSEcity Community Resources Society and is offered in-person at the Surrey Centre Library.
+A team of SFU student mentors provide support to participants, helping them improve their English by engaging in fun and hands-on activities.

 The SFU Surrey – TD Community Engagement Centre has partnered with the Surrey School District Community School’s Partnership Department and the READ Surrey White Rock Society to develop and implement a one-on-one reading program, the Book Buddies Program, with funding from Decoda Literacy’s Fostering Literacy Grant.